petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-javascript-client-extension.md

 {bdg-secondary}`Available Liferay 7.4 U45+/GA45+`

 With a JavaScript (JS) client extension, you can run your own JavaScript on any page in Liferay without worrying about dependencies on Liferay code or developing a theme.
-Here you'll start with a JS client extension (from a [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-workspace)).
+Here you'll start with a JavaScript client extension (from a [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-workspace)).

 ## Prerequisites